growth Archives - CFO Centre Australia

 It is early days working with this client but the potential is endless.

-Why Every Business Benefits From a Part-Time CFO
+Why Every Business Benefits From a Fractional CFO

-Why Every Business Benefits From a Part-Time CFO
+Why Every Business Benefits From a Fractional CFO

 A typical company finance function can be divided up into 3 areas.
 However, many businesses believe the finance role is principally to produce accurate accounts.

-Ask any bank manager and he or she will tell you the bank’s most problematic customers are those who don’t truly understand what is going on in their business.
+Ask any bank manager and they will tell you that the bank’s most problematic customers are those who don’t truly understand what is going on in their business.
 Some customers ask for finance or expect to maintain an overdraft, yet cannot even produce up to date accounts.

 The areas which the business owner will seek help in first will be determined by the focus and needs of the business whether in sales, operations, admin or finance.
 If we look at the finance function, it is traditional to break it down into 3 roles: